KongMD-Steam/CrudeBionics/README.md

 crude bionic spike | 120 | 8
 crude bionic ranged weapon platform | 50 | 6

+## Changes from Questionable Ethics
+* All item and research descriptions modified
+* All research moved to Main research tab
+* Crude Bionics research project > Multi-analyzer now not required & research cost is now 2000, down from 3000

 ## Can I use this on an existing save?
 Yes.